sulu/sulu-docs/bundles/admin/sulu-buttons.rst

         }
     }

-As you can see a button gets registered with a name and a template which is the actual button meeting the specifications of the husky-framework.
+As you can see a button gets registered with a name and a template, which is the actual button meeting the specifications of the husky-framework.

 The same holds for dropdown-items, for which also defaults are specified in the admin-bundle.
 For example: